virtualmin/virtualmin.com/content/docs/Step by Step Tutorials/virtual-server-fundamentals.md

 1. Log into Virtualmin.
 2. Select the domain you wish to create an alias for.
 3. Click **Create Virtual Server**, then select **Alias of example.com**.
-4. Enter the domain name and description for the alias.
+4. Enter the domain name and description for the alias:
     [![](/images/docs/screenshots/tutorials/step-by-step/light/create-alias.png "Create Virtual Server Alias Screenshot")](/images/docs/screenshots/tutorials/step-by-step/light/create-alias.png)

 5. Click **Create Server**.